Health Check

 Myth 4: Home remedies can prevent cold and flu

-While there’s no shortage of home remedies touted as flu preventatives, from garlic to elderberry syrup, the scientific evidence supporting their effectiveness is limited.
-While some of these remedies may have immune-boosting properties, they can’t provide complete protection against the viruses that cause cold or flu.
+While there’s no shortage of home remedies touted as flu preventatives, from ‘flu bombs’ to elderberry syrup, the scientific evidence supporting their effectiveness is limited.
+While some of these remedies may have immune-boosting properties, there’s nothing that can provide complete protection against the viruses that cause cold or flu.

 A balanced, nutritious diet is still important for supporting your immune system though, and eating foods that contain immunity-boosting vitamins – along with getting enough sleep and exercising regularly – supports your overall health and wellbeing.

-Just remember that the best way to prevent the flu is through a combination of vaccination, practicing good hygiene, and avoiding close contact with sick individuals.
+Just remember that the best way to prevent the flu is through a combination of vaccination (if it is right for you), practicing good hygiene – washing hands regularly, and covering your nose and mouth when coughing or sneezing, for example – and avoiding close contact with sick individuals.

 Myth 5: Antibiotics can treat cold and flu

-What’s more, taking antibiotics unnecessarily can contribute to antibiotic resistance (also called antimicrobial resistance, or AMR), making it harder to treat bacterial infections in the future.
+What’s more, taking antibiotics unnecessarily might potentially contribute to antibiotic resistance, which can make it harder to treat bacterial infections in the future.

 Myth 6: 'Man flu'